 Published Clinical Results for the TIF Procedure

-Clinical results to date for the TIF procedure have been comparable to those of conventional antireflux surgery.
+Clinical results to date for the TIF procedure have been comparable to traditional fundoplication procedures.(1)

-Clinical results data is generated from more than 70 published studies which chronicle successful outcomes on over 1200 unique patients from over 50 centers in the US and Europe.
-All published data consistently demonstrate [1,2] :
+The following clinical results data was generated from more than 80 published studies which chronicle successful outcomes on over 1300 unique patients with GERD symptoms from over 60 centers in the US and Europe.
+All published data consistently demonstrate:(2)

 - Improved quality of life scores on a variety of questionnaires (validated instruments)

-- Patients off regular daily PPI therapy (see charts below)
+- Patients no longer dependent on daily PPI therapy (see charts below)